openshift/enhancements/enhancements/machine-api/converting-machine-api-to-cluster-api.md

 #### Story 2

-As a cluster administrator, I would like to be able to verify the conversion of my Machine configuration, before instructing the cluster to operate on the changed configuration, so that I can check that the features I have tuned are converted correctly to the new configuration format.
+As a cluster administrator, I would like to be able to verify the conversion of my Machine configuration from Machine API to Cluster API, before instructing the cluster to operate on the changed configuration, so that I can check that the features I have tuned are converted correctly to the new configuration format.

 #### Story 3

-As a cluster administrator, I would like to test the new API before rolling it out to my production clusters, so that I can build confidence in the new APIs.
+As a cluster administrator, I would like to test Cluster API before rolling it out to my production clusters, so that I can build confidence in the new APIs.
 To do this, I would like to be able to add Cluster API MachineSets to add new Machines to my Cluster without having to have an equivalent Machine API MachineSet to match it.

 #### Story 4

-As a developer of Machine related APIs, I would like to be able to gather feedback on Machine conversion layers before forcing new APIs onto users, so that we are confident when we go to GA the new APIs, that we will not break our existing users.
+As a developer of Machine related APIs, I would like to be able to gather feedback on Machine conversion layers before forcing new APIs onto users.
+By gathering feedback, we can ensure the conversion is working, and that we are not breaking existing users when they are upgraded into newer versions of OpenShift that rely on Cluster API.

 ### Goals

-* Allow users to migrate Machines between Machine API/Cluster API to test the new API
+* Allow users to migrate Machines between Machine API and Cluster API to test the new API
 * Allow users a choice (initially[^3]) of when they want to migrate
 * Eventually[^3] remove the Machine API controllers and leverage the migration layer to convert Machine API machines to Cluster API machines
 * Allow the Cluster Autoscaler, MachineHealthCheck and ControlPlaneMachineSet to continue to work during a semi-migrated cluster state
 * Ensure that every Machine API resource is translated to a Cluster API resource to allow users to test the new API
 * Allow access to newer features of Cluster API that do not exist in Machine API

-[^3]: In the first iteration of this project, the goal is to allow users to migrate individually resources.
+[^3]: In the first iteration of this project, the goal is to allow users to migrate individual resources.
 In later iterations, the plan is to remove the Machine API controllers.
 The linked goals will be executed in separate releases.

 ### Non-Goals